SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_Systems_HUR-10.md

 ## About

-This driver uses an SNMP connection to poll data from an ETL Systems HUR-10 device.
+This connector uses an SNMP connection to poll data from an ETL Systems HUR-10 device.

 ### Version Info